bsojapan/bsojapan.github.io/static/01_univers/starwars.md

 Up until then, the Empire relied on "rule by terror" (the Tarkin Doctrine) through overwhelming numbers and massive weapons (Star Destroyers and the Death Star), and this was sufficient.

-The TIE/ln, a carrier-based aircraft, was mass-produced as a "cheap, disposable aircraft where quantity was paramount."
+The TIE/ln, a carrier-based starfighter, was mass-produced as a "cheap, disposable aircraft where quantity was paramount."
 To cut costs, it lacked shields and hyperdrives.

 The Rebel Alliance's hit-and-run tactics using high-performance, small fighters equipped with shields and hyperdrives (such as X-wings), and their subsequent victory over the Death Star, led the Empire to change its strategy.